blocknetdx/documentation/README.md

 ## Publishing

 1. Build the docs with the `mkdocs build` command.
+1. In the `site/` directory, remove any folders and subfolders that begin with `-`.
+This prefix is used to flag pages that have not been completed yet.
 1. Deploy `site/` contents to staging site for testing.
 1. Deploy `site/` contents to [https://docs.blocknet.co/](https://docs.blocknet.co/).